Best Places to Travel on Budget

 5. Croatia, Europe

-Croatia may not be ‘dirt cheap”, but it is more cost-effective than the other countries in the vicinity like Greece and Italy.
+Croatia may not be ‘dirt cheap’, but it is more cost-effective than nearby countries such as Greece and Italy.
 Croatia has thousands of spectacular islands, turquoise waters, paradise beaches, quaint coastal towns, and lots of sunshine.
 What more do you want for a perfect summer getaway?
-And can we forget the yacht parties and Plitvice National Park
+And can we forget the yacht parties and Plitvice National Park?

-Croatia can be expensive if you visit trendy islands like Hvar which attracts the rich and famous.
+Croatia can be expensive if you visit trendy islands like Hvar, which attracts the rich and famous.
 Explore the lesser-known islands and travel in the shoulder season to get the most out of your money.
 Islands like Dugi Otok, Karnati Islands, Rab, and Mljet (there are many) are largely unexplored, stupendous, and wallet-friendly.
-The essentials like transport, attractions, food, and lodging are a bargain in these small islands.
-Minimize ferry transfer costs by keeping a check on island hopping.
+Essentials such as transportation, attractions, food, and lodging are affordable on these small islands.
+Minimize ferry transfer costs by monitoring island hopping.

 Budget: